brunorijsman/dske-python/docs/developer-guide.md

 For full and up-to-date documentation of the API endpoints, each network node provides OpenAPI documentation.
-To view the documentation go to URL `http://localhost:PORT/docs` where PORT is the port number for the network node as reported when the topology is started.
+To view the documentation go to URL `http://localhost:PORT/docs` where PORT is the port number for the network node as reported when the network is started.

 Here we provide a summary of the API endpoints and their purpose.